 You can’t always plug in the coffee pot or stop by a Starbucks.
 If you’re out camping or RVing, you may find yourself without power and miles from the nearest cafe.

-Luckily, if you just can’t wake up without a warm cup of joe, there are still multiple other ways to get your caffeine fix.
+Luckily, if you just can’t wake up without a cup of joe, there are still many other ways to get your caffeine fix.

 1. Do it like the cowboys do—pour grounds right in the can.